 The Football Index operates much the same way as the traditional stock market.
 To become a trader, all you need to do is buy shares in players who you believe are going to increase in value.
 You buy shares in players when the price is low, wait for them to increase in value, then you can sell them for a profit.
-You can also make money by receiving dividends from current shares, if they play well in a match, score goals, or make it into media headlines.
+You can also bet with less risk by receiving dividends from current shares, if they play well in a match, score goals, or make it into media headlines.

 With each transaction, you can buy up to 300 shares in a player, the more shares that bought, the higher the value of the player increases.
-When you feel that the time is right, you can sell some or all of your shares, and this is where you stand to make the most money.
-You can “instant sell” your shares, where the site will calculate the amount of money you will receive for your shares.
+When you feel that the time is right, you can sell some or all of your shares, and this is where you stand to get the most out of it.
+You can “instant sell” your shares, where the site will calculate the amount you will receive for your shares.
 You can also join the “sell queue”, which is where other punters can directly buy your shares.
 You do not have a guaranteed price for this method, and it just depends on the selling price at the point of purchase, which may be different to when you placed the shares up for sale.